 Grosser Ahornboden is only accessible by a toll road from Vorderriss valley on the Bavarian side.
 The toll is around 5 EUR.
 Bring cash.

 We drove to Grosser Ahornboden from Lake Achensee (58 km, 1:30 hours).
 From Achenkirch, continue north to Germany.
 You’ll follow B307 and Risstal Landesstrasse to Grosser Ahornboden.

-The Riss Valley road ends at Die Eng Hotel, where there’s a large parking lot.
+The Riss Valley road ends at Die Eng Hotel, where there’s a large free parking lot.